flux-framework/flux-core/doc/man7/flux-broker-attributes.rst

    The number of broker ranks in the flux instance

 rundir
-   A temporary directory available for scratch storage within the session.
-   By default, a temporary directory is created for each broker rank, but if rundir is set on the command line, this directory may be shared by all broker ranks running on the same node.
-If rundir is created by the broker, it is removed during session exit.
+   A temporary directory where UNIX domain sockets and the default content.backing-path are located (see below).
+By default, each broker rank creates a unique rundir in $TMPDIR and removes it on exit.
+If rundir is set on the command line, beware exceeding the UNIX domain socket path limit described in unix(7), as low as 92 bytes on some systems.
+   If rundir is set to a pre-existing directory, the directory is not removed on exit;  if the broker has to create the directory, it is removed.
+   In most cases this attribute should not be set by users.

 content.backing-path
    The path to the content backing store file(s).
 If this is set on the